openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-bluetooth_manager.md

 **Possible Causes**

-This profile is not supported in the current device environment.
+The profile is not supported in the current device environment.

 **Resolution Steps**